zenml-io/zenml/docs/book/user-guide/starter-guide/switch-to-production.md

 ```

 This command will start a series of steps to validate the device from where you are connecting that will happen in your browser.
 You can choose whether to
-mark their respective device as trusted or not.
+mark your respective device as trusted or not.
 If you choose not to
 click `Trust this device`, a 24-hour token will be issued for authentication
 services.
 Choosing to trust the device will issue a 30-day token instead.